grahampugh/erase-install/README.md

     sudo bash erase-install.sh --samebuild
     ```

-* Run the script with argument `--version=10.14` to check for the installer which matches the specified macOS version.
+* Run the script with argument `--os=10.14` to check for the installer which matches the specified macOS major version.
 This basically filters by version, and looks for the lowest build matching the version.
 Useful during Golden Master periods.

     ```
+    sudo bash erase-install.sh --os=10.14
+    ```

+* Run the script with argument `--version=10.14.3` to check for the installer which matches the specified macOS point version.
+This basically filters by version, and looks for the lowest build matching the version.
+Useful during Golden Master periods.

+    ```
-    sudo bash erase-install.sh --version=10.14
+    sudo bash erase-install.sh --version=10.14.3
     ```

 * Run the script with argument `--build=XYZ123` to check for the installer which matches the specified build ID, rather than the latest production installer or the same build.
 Note that it will only work if the build is compatible with the device on which you are running the script.